peristeri/peristeri.github.io/pages/resume.rst

 .. topic:: Overview

-   Seasoned back-end web developer that worked on diverse projects and involved in the entire software development life-cycle using modern development tools.
+   Seasoned back-end web developer working on diverse projects and involved in the entire software development life-cycle using modern development tools.
    Interested in open source projects, software maintenance and data driven development.